Cameron Tardif

 Research Focus

-My dissertation, tentatively titled Chasing Canaan: The United States, Canada, and the Athletic Quest for a Racial Promised Land, unravels the athletic experiences of transnational Black, Asian, and Indigenous athletes along the US-Canada border.
-Framed within the enduring the relationship of slavery and freedom, my project explores how transnational athletes encountered, experienced, and challenged the myth of Canadian benevolence against the backdrop of American racism.
-While the myth of Canadian refuge endured partly because of Canada’s proximity to a racially hostile US, I analyze four unique athletic sites along the US-Canada border – Montreal, Manitoba-Dakota, Vancouver, and Indigenous Residential/Boarding schools – to uncover new layers of the twinned racial histories of the US and Canada.
-In doing so, I challenge the conventional directionality of freedom as northward and uncover how sports were both a site of exclusion and a place for freedom and self-making.
+Based on archival research from across the US and Canada, my project considers how the enduring relationship of slavery and freedom informed how border-crossers encountered, experienced, and challenged the myth of Canadian benevolence against the backdrop of American racism.
+While the myth of Canadian refuge endures partly because of Canada’s proximity to a racially hostile US, I challenge the conventional directionality of freedom as northward and uncover how sports were both a site of exclusion and a place for freedom and self-making.

 Publications